Shippable/docs/sources/ci/push-amazon-ecr.md

 ##Setup

 Before you start, you will need to connect your Amazon account with Shippable so we have the credentials to push your image on your behalf.
-We do this through [TODO Add link] Account Integrations, so that your credentials are abstracted from your config file.
+We do this through <a href="../../getting-started/integrations/" target="_blank"> Account Integrations</a>, so that your credentials are abstracted from your config file.
 Once you add an account integration, you can use it for all your projects without needing to add it again.

 #### Generating access keys for Amazon ECR
 - To generate **aws_access_key_id** and **aws_secret_access_key** please follow <a href="http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html" target="_blank">Amazon's guide for Creating and Managing access keys</a>.